The Hardcore Holidayoff

 “I could kill you right now, you know,” Harmony mumbles out, her eyes locked on the steaming glass.

 “Now, don’t you think this is a bit much?”
-Bloise asks before taking a sip of his own, wonderful coffee.
+Bloise asks with a raised brow before taking a sip of his own, wonderful coffee.

 The barista jaunts at her feet.
 “It’s in the spirit of the holiday.
 The server should be someone that knows the person asking for an order, and prepare them the drink they deserve for a year’s worth of good work… but as you can imagine I’ve decided to put a spin on it,” she says before turning to Harmony.
 “You want your free coffee, don’t you?
 Drink it, hussy.”